IRS Form 8615 Instructions

 Line 3

-Subtract Line 2 from Line 1.
+Subtract Line 2 from Line 1 and enter the total.
 If this is zero or a negative number, do not continue.
 Attach the form to the child’s tax return.

 If this result is positive, continue to Line 4.